 You may apply for an Associate Degree or Certificate of Achievement once all requirements have been fulfilled or if all requirements will be fulfilled by the end of the current term (fall/spring/summer).

 In order to have your name listed in the annual Commencement brochure, you need to apply by the deadline.
 The current deadline for 2021-22 is Friday, March 30, 2022.
 Date is subject to change.
 The 2022 Commencement will include graduates and candidates from Summer 2021 - Spring 2022.

 Students applying after the deadline are welcome to participate in Commencement, but their names and degree and/or certificate information will not appear in the Commencement list.

-Meet with or contact an academic counselor to have external coursework evaluated.
-Official transcripts from all colleges previously attended need to be on file with SBCC Admissions & Records.
-Your academic counselor will assist you in evaluating your external coursework and with filing the degree and/or certificate application(s).
+Meet with or contact an academic counselor.
+If you have attended other colleges, official transcripts from all colleges previously attended need to be on file with SBCC Admissions & Records.
+Your academic counselor will assist you in evaluating your coursework and with filing the degree and/or certificate application(s).

 Continuous enrollment is defined as enrollment in both Fall and Spring semesters through the first census each academic year.
 For purposes of determining catalog rights, the catalog year begins with the Fall and goes through the following Summer session.

 A student who requests an exception to this policy may submit a Petition to Reinstate Catalog Rights for consideration.
 Exceptions may include an interruption or loss of catalog rights due to extenuating circumstances and/or hardship.
 Extenuating circumstances are verified cases of accidents, illnesses, or other circumstances beyond the control of the student.